Do you want to know the storyteller’s secret?

 I don’t yearn to spend time with Sherlock or Watson in the way that I do with other characters, say from a Hugo or Dumas novel.
 Still, The Red-Headed League did convey the story to me emotionally, and that emotion was humor.

 The set up is funny; a congregation of red-headed gentlemen, and it got me with warmth straight away.
-Throughout the story garnered more than one snicker from me and also a shared moment of laughing with Watson and Holmes.
+Moments throughout the story garnered more than one snicker from me and also a shared moment of laughing with Watson and Holmes.
 I love a shared character moment, true immersion.

 If you get the emotional tempo right, it can distract your reader from that extra bit of exposition you need to get the story told.
 Humor is a great one if you can muster it.
 It’s a challenging task.